devashishsharma2302/squealy/README.md

 ```
 **Database Setup**

-An Sqlite database setup already exists in SQueaL's settings.py but if you want to use Postgres database, you can follow these instructions:
+An Sqlite database setup already exists in SQueaLy's settings.py but if you want to use Postgres database, you can follow these instructions:

 Create a database and a user with **Create DB** role.
 (To run test cases).
 Use the following command on psql to grant this access to a user:
 ```